skafandri/sb/ch1.md

 >You will need `git branch` and `git remote` commands

 2. Add "doctrine/mongodb-odm" and "doctrine/mongodb-odm-bundle" packages to your application
->You may need to install a missing PHP extention
+>You may need to install an additional PHP extention

 3. Update your Symfony version to **2.7**

 4. Create a new configuration file **app/config/doctrine.yml** and move the "Doctrine Configuration" section from **app/config/config.yml** into the new created file.
-Exclude the new file from Git.